jendo/game-of-life/README.md

 This implementation is able to work with more than one speices of organism.

-Application read initial word state from xml file defined as 1st parameter in run commnad of application.
+Application read initial word state from XML file defined as 1st parameter in run commnad.
 After iterations, the state of the world will be saved in an XML file defined as 2nd parameter in run commnad of application.

 ## How to run application